idanariav/personal-website-docusaurus/docs/books/antifragile-book.md

 ### Relate

-💭 How does this topic relates to my life?
+💭 How does this topic relate to my life?

 ### Critique